dept/dtnl-dept-react-setup/README.md

 ### Routing

 To create a new route add a new page to the `./pages` folder.
-You can easily create a new page by running `yarn generate page name-of-the-page`.
+You can easily create a new page by running `yarn route name-of-the-page`.
 Your newly created page will server from `http://localhost:3000/name-of-the-page`.
 Because the filename will be the same as the slug name has to be in kebab-case [http://wiki.c2.com/?KebabCase](http://wiki.c2.com/?KebabCase).
 If you need the page to be dynamic, create a page with brackets.
 For example: `product/[productId].tsx`. `http://localhost:3000/product/100` will serve the page with `{ productId: '100' }` in its `ctx.query` object.
 More info [https://github.com/zeit/next.js#dynamic-routing](https://github.com/zeit/next.js#dynamic-routing)

-1. Create new page with `yarn generate page about`
+1. Create new page with `yarn route about`
 2. Serve the page from `http://localhost:3000/about`

 ## Typescript